xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/motor-controllers.md

 ---

-It's nice to be able to drive around with the robot _using an algorithm to control the drivetrain_ of our choosing, but it would be much nicer if the robot could drive **autonomously** (without any external assistance).
+It's nice to be able to drive the robot around using a joystick, but it would sometimes be more useful if the robot could drive **autonomously** (without any external assistance).
 This is where controllers come in.

 A controller is essentially a box that takes in information about the robot and a goal that we want the robot to achieve (like drive a certain distance / turn a certain angle...) and, when asked, spits out values it thinks the robot should set its motors to to achieve that goal.